tradingeconomics/notebooks/README.md

 ## Credentials

-While many examples can be run with an anonymous guest:guest key, the best path is for you to signup for a free developer account at https://developer.tradingeconomics.com/ to get your own API key.
+While many examples can be run with an anonymous guest:guest key, the best path is for you to sign up for a free developer account at https://developer.tradingeconomics.com/ to get your own API key.
 Dont' worry!
 We will never share your email information with anyone.
 If you do not want to register, consider, the API key guest:guest is very limited and the jupyter:jupyter key used in our examples is set to only work in some IP's.

-## Open API
+## Don't like Python?

-Don't like Python?
 We got you covered as the Trading Economics API is also available for other programming languages.
 Learn more about our API at https://tradingeconomics.com/api/ Get examples in other programming languages at https://github.com/tradingeconomics/tradingeconomics